-Clinical rotations to St. Pio’s Casa Hospital in Italy and exchange scientific & clinical lectureships will ensure that students enrolled in our School For The Relief Of Suffering fully experience the healing charism of St. Padre Pio firsthand.
+Clinical rotations to St. Pio’s Casa Hospital in Italy and exchange scientific & clinical lectureships will ensure that students enrolled in our Institute for the Relief of Suffering fully experience the healing charism of St. Padre Pio firsthand.

-- The Saint Padre Pio School for the Relief of Suffering, College of Osteopathic Medicine is an Independent, separately licensed, accredited, governed and financed entity that will reside on the campus of Ave Maria University.
-It is not part of Ave Maria University.
-The Saint Padre Pio School for the Relief of Suffering, College of Osteopathic Medicine is proposed and seeking accreditation.
-It is not yet licensed or accredited by any organization and does not have permission to recruit or solicit students, make offers of admission, or begin instruction, and nothing in this presentation should be construed as such.
+The Saint Padre Pio Institute for the Relief of Suffering, School of Osteopathic Medicine is an independent, separately licensed, accredited, governed and financed entity that will reside on the campus of Benedictine College, Atchison, KS.
+It is not part of Benedictine College.
+The Saint Padre Pio Institute for the Relief of Suffering, School of Osteopathic Medicine is proposed and seeking accreditation.
+It is not yet licensed or accredited by any organization and does not have permission to recruit or solicit students, make offers of admission, or begin instruction, and nothing in this specification should be construed as such.

 MEDICAL SCHOOL LEADERSHIP

 Founder & President of CHI; Founder & President of Marian Medical Services, LLC

 Jere Palazzolo has over 40 years of experience in executive leadership and the delivery of healthcare services.
 He received a Master of Healthcare Administration (MHA) from Washington University in St. Louis, Missouri.
 Mr. Palazzolo has presented at national and local forums and has published several articles on current issues and trends in the delivery of healthcare services.